kamilpe/MediaPackageToolkit/README.md

                Multimedia Package Toolkit
 Copyright (c) 2019 by Kamil Pawlowski <kamilpe@gmail.com>

-Tool for creating integrated package files with multimedia data.
+MPT is a tool for creating packages of files contains multimedia data.
-Usefull for internet assets due to group manipulation json definition.
+I created this to be useful for the internet assets.

+Idea is to guess as much of sprite data as it is possible based on the files itself.
-JSON file is used to provide meta data, like coordinates of origin, sound file, or animation parameters.
-Besides built-in meta information, you can provide your own data that will be visible from the client program
+You can provide your own JSON with definitions.
+JSON file is used to provide meta, like origin of the position, sound files, or animation parameters.